Introduction to ML Services and open-source R capabilities on HDInsight

 The models or predictions that result from analysis can be downloaded for on-premises use.
 They can also be operationalized elsewhere in Azure, in particular through Azure Machine Learning Studio web service.

-Get started with R Server on HDInsight
+Get started with ML Services on HDInsight

-Why choose R Server in HDInsight?
+Why choose ML Services in HDInsight?

-The best AI innovation from Microsoft and open source
+AI innovation from Microsoft and open-source

 Simple, secure, and high-scale operationalization and administration

-Key features of R Server on HDInsight
+Key features of ML Services on HDInsight

-|R-enabled||R packages for solutions written in R, with an open source distribution of R and run-time infrastructure for script execution.|
+|R-enabled||R packages for solutions written in R, with an open source distribution of R, and run-time infrastructure for script execution.|

-|Python-enabled||Python modules for solutions written in Python, with an open source distribution of Python and run-time infrastructure for script execution.|
+|Python-enabled||Python modules for solutions written in Python, with an open source distribution of Python, and run-time infrastructure for script execution.|

 |Pre-trained models||For visual analysis and text sentiment analysis, ready to score data you provide.|